 Models

 Every generator block needs a model.
-The framework gives you multiple ways to specify one, from a single model string to a preset that handles fallback across providers automatically.
+The framework gives you multiple ways to specify one, from a single model string to a named intent that handles fallback across providers automatically.

 Model Strings